 Individual lessons may be provided, on the recommendation of the Learning Support department, for pupils with particular learning difficulties or those who speak English as an additional language and need support to access the curriculum.
-In these cases, pupils study one modern language instead of two.
+In these cases, pupils study one modern language instead of two and will have some supervised study in place of those lessons.